CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 {{%/notice%}}

 ### Gather cl-support from the Production Network
-Use [these playbooks](https://gitlab.com/cumulus-consulting/features/cl_support_ansible) to gather the `cl-support` script output.
-The `ReadMe` in the repository provides instructions on how to run the playbook to gather the `cl-support` output.
+Use [these Ansible playbooks](https://gitlab.com/cumulus-consulting/features/cl_support_ansible) to gather the `cl-support` script output.
+The repository's `ReadMe` provides additional instructions.

 ### Create topology.dot from the Production Network

-After you obtain the `cl-support` output, you can create a `topology.dot` file with [this script](https://gitlab.com/cumulus-consulting/features/cl_support_lldp_parser)
+After you obtain the `cl-support` output, you can create a `topology.dot` file using [this parser script](https://gitlab.com/cumulus-consulting/features/cl_support_lldp_parser).
-.
 You can run the script using `python3`.
 Here is sample output:

 ```
 $ python3 cl_support_lldp_parser.py